dsaam94/knime-python-TSA/README.md

 ## Package Organization

-* `scripts`: This directory consists of the source code for all the nodes of KNIME Time Series Extension.
+* `scripts`: This directory consists of the source code for all KNIME Time Series Extension nodes.
 * `Bundled extensions`: Contains zipped files of all the releases of the extension.
-* `icons`: All the icons used for the nodes, categories and extension
+* `icons`: All the icons used for the nodes, categories, and extension
-* `bundling_ymls`: `.yml` files for each operating system containing the list of packages and compatible versions with operating system.
+* `bundling_ymls`: `.yml` files for each operating system containing the list of packages and compatible versions with the operating system.
 * `tests`: Testflows for each node.